JKarki7770/How-I-find-FB-admin-disclosure-bug/README.md

 # How-I-find-FB-admin-disclosure-bug

-Hellow guys , How are you?
-I hope you all are fine.It’s me Janak Karki So today I am going to share the story of my 2nd valid bug fromfacebook that I found.
+Hellow guys, It’s me Janak Karki So today I am going to share the story of my 2nd valid bug fromfacebook that I found.
 I was searching for bugs in facebook for about 2 weeks but I didn’t find any :( and yeah got some informatives and duplicate too.
 I was on my vacation so there was nothing for me to do.
 So everyday I use(d) to search for bugs in facebook One day I went to fb group and saw the option of room in the group.(This is a simple bug)

 What was the bug and How I reproduced it?